eBay/tsv-utils/README.md

 ### Build from source files

 [Download a D compiler](https://dlang.org/download.html).
-These tools have been tested with the DMD and LDC compilers, on Mac OSX and Linux.
+These tools have been tested with the DMD and LDC compilers on MacOS and Linux.
 Use DMD version 2.088.1 or later, LDC version 1.18.0 or later.

 Clone this repository, select a compiler, and run `make` from the top level directory:
 ```